TuxVinyards/qqX/README.md

 - Offers a complete menu system within a unique hybrid interface

-- Launch from the Linux desktop or the command line.

 - More up-to-date and easier to mod than Gnome Boxes

 - Much easier than the complex Qemu front-ends based on LibVirt.